santioso-hue/tDCS-head-model/README.md

 ## What is tDCS?

 Transcranial direct current stimulation (tDCS) delivers weak electrical currents through scalp electrodes to modulate cortical excitability.
-To understand *where* and *how much* current reaches specific brain regions, computational models are needed — and those models require an accurate, subject-specific representation of the head's geometry and tissue conductivities.
+To understand *where* and *how much* current reaches specific brain regions, computational models are needed, and those models require an accurate, subject-specific representation of the head's geometry and tissue conductivities.

 ---